 Abandoned mines are old mines where the owner no longer owns the property or the owner no longer exists.
 The mines contain vertical shafts and horizontal adits extending underground to great distances.
 The deepest shaft in Northern Ireland is a 366 metre vertical drop.

 The Department for the Economy now owns and monitors all abandoned mines.
-The locations of abandoned mine works can be viewed on the Geological Survey of Northern Ireland (GSNI) GeoIndex.
+You can view where the abandoned mine works are on the Geological Survey of Northern Ireland (GSNI) GeoIndex.
 To display them on the GeoIndex:

 - click on 'Map layers' at the top of the screen